-Now I would like to discuss your perceptions of respect for dignity by your household members.
+Now I would like to talk with you about your thoughts on respect for dignity by your household members.
 Members of your household refer to individuals who regularly share the same dwelling and who have a joint budget with you.

 How much do you agree or disagree that the following applied to you in the past 12 months?